High Luminosity Large Hadron Collider: Accelerator upgrades

 Dipole magnets: For inserting the new collimators, two of the LHC's dipole magnets will have to be replaced with smaller ones.
 They would be stronger (11 tesla) than LHC's dipole magnets (8.3 tesla) and be more powerful in bending the beam trajectories.
-As of now six 11 T dipoles are in the production phase.
-These magnets would probably be installed only after HL-LHC is fully implemented, although the final decision is yet to come.Crab cavities: The function of the crab cavities is to tilt and project the beams in the required direction.
+As of now they are in the prototype phase at CERN and halfway through the production phase in the USA.
+These magnets would probably be installed only after HL-LHC is fully implemented, although the final decision is yet to come.

+Crab cavities: The function of the crab cavities is to tilt and project the beams in the required direction.
 This tilting maximizes the overlap between the colliding bunches, leading to an increase in the achievable instantaneous luminosity.
-ATLAS and CMS together will have 16 crab cavities; which will give transverse momentum to the beams to increase the collision probability.
+ATLAS and CMS together will have 16 crab cavities, which will give transverse momentum to the beams to increase the collision probability.
+Currently a prototype demonstration of crabbing of a hadron beam has been realised, and several key beam experiments have been conducted in CERNs Super Proton Synchotron in the presence of crab cavities.

-Beam optics: As per the current HL-LHC design the beam intensity will decreases due to the burn-off of the circulating proton beams inside the collider.
+Beam optics: As per the current HL-LHC design the beam intensity will decrease due to the burn-off of the circulating proton beams inside the collider.
 Maintaining the intensity at a constant level throughout the lifespan of beam is thus a major challenge.
 Nevertheless, plan is to at least have a system that would allow beam focusing or the concentration of the beams before the collision to remain constant.

-Cryogenics: Implementation of HL-LHC would require larger cryogenic plants, plus larger 1.8 Kelvin refrigerators, along with sub-cooling heat exchangers.
+Cryogenics: Implementation of HL-LHC would require larger cryogenic plants, plus larger 1.8 kelvin refrigerators, along with sub-cooling heat exchangers.
 New cooling circuits are also to be developed.
 The majority of these upgrades are for interaction points, P1, P4, P5, and P7.
 While P1, P4, and P5 will receive new cryogenic plants, P7 will have new cryogenic circuits.

 Machine protection and collimators: The collimators are responsible for absorbing any extra particles that deviate from the original beam trajectory and can potentially damage the machines.
 The higher luminosities are bound to generate such highly energetic particles.
 HL-LHC design thus contains ways to prevent damages by replacing 60 out of 118 collimators and adding about 20 new ones.
 The upgraded collimators will also have lower electromagnetic interference with beams.